People

 email

-Seydi is currently attending San Francisco State University in which she plans to receive a BA in Business Administration with a concentration in Finance in June, 2024.
+Seydi is currently attending San Francisco State University in which she plans to receive a BA in Business Administration with a concentration in Decision Sciences in June 2025.
 She currently works as an administrative assistant in the Gladstone Institute of Neurological Disease.
 Seydi was born and raised in San Francisco and enjoys going on road trips to different areas of the country as well as spending time at home with her two cats.

 Postdoctoral Scholars